 There, with this chapter we conclude the second part of the book, on Principles.
 Here we saw my personal leadership principles:

-- Profit and revenue are a consequence, should not be the main focus.
+- Profit and revenue are consequences, they should not be the main focus

 In the next chapter we’ll start the third and final section of the book, about tools! \o/